erkin-personal/docs/how-to/idp-sync.md

 Before you start creating and configuring an Google Workspace application, ensure that you have the following:
 - User account with admin permissions: You must have an Google Workspace user account with the admin permissions to create and manage Google Workspace applications.
 If you don't have the required permissions, ask your workspace administrator to grant them to you.
-- Create new `NetBird` project in Google cloud console https://console.cloud.google.com.
+- Create new `Netzilo` project in Google cloud console https://console.cloud.google.com.
-- Enable `Admin SDK API` for `Netbird` project at https://console.cloud.google.com/apis/library/admin.googleapis.com.
+- Enable `Admin SDK API` for `Netzilo` project at https://console.cloud.google.com/apis/library/admin.googleapis.com.

 #### Step 1: Create a service account
 - Navigate to [API Credentials](https://console.cloud.google.com/apis/credentials) page
 - Click `CREATE CREDENTIALS` at the top and select `Service account`
 - Fill in the form with the following values and click `CREATE`
-  - Service account name: `NetBird`
+  - Service account name: `Netzilo`
-  - Service account ID: `netbird`
+  - Service account ID: `Netzilo`
 - Click `DONE`
 <p>
     <img src="/docs-static/img/how-to-guides/google-service-account-create.png" alt="service-account-create"/>